nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/03 - code examples/readme.md

 1. Build complexity.
 This will take the form of adding some new feature.
 1. Introduce a new concept either from game design or from programming.

-So the class will slowly get (and sometimes quickly) more complicated.
+So the class will slowly get (and sometimes quickly get) more complicated.
 If you don't understand something, please ask as it will only deepen as time goes on and make your life much harder than it needs to be.
 The general act of the programmer is searching on google for answers, not knowing answers.
 Saying you don't know things is perfectly fine and a good sign that you're learning!